 8. The secret police in Communist Romania (Securitate) subjected the leaders of a 1977 coal miners' strike to 5-minute chest X-rays to ensure that they developed cancer.

-9. The actor that played Anakin in Episode 1 (Jake Lloyd) quit acting as a result of being bullied for his role in the movie, eventually leading to him being placed in psychiatric care after crashing his car during a high-speed police chase.
+9. The actor that played Anakin in Star Wars: Episode 1 - Phantom Menace (Jake Lloyd) quit acting as a result of being bullied for his role in the movie, eventually leading to him being placed in psychiatric care after crashing his car during a high-speed police chase.

 10. Thomas Paine (American political activist) narrowly avoided the guillotine due to a severe fever.
 When a man came to chalk an X in the cell's door to mark the prisoner, the man marked the inside of the door since it was open to aid Paine's fever.
 When the door was later closed, no mark could be seen outside the cell.